nickkolok/paraquire/README.md

-# paraquire - paranoidal require.
+# paraquire - paranoidal require
 **Don't trust libraries!**

 ## Introduction
-When you are installing a npm package, `npm` downloads all dependencies of the package.
+When you are installing a npm package, `npm` downloads all dependencies of that package.
 You couldn't be sure that none of the dependencies is malware.
 Now you almost CAN.